Top Tips to Create an Engaging and Useful Chatbot

 - If you have identified technological constraints

-- If you are looking for what capabilities will be available in the systems, including auto-correct and built-in-thesaurus of synonyms.
+- If you are looking for what capabilities will be available in the systems, including auto-correct and a built-in thesaurus of synonyms.

-As stated above, your chatbot is not just an algorithm; instead, you have to design some content.
+As stated above, your chatbot is not just an algorithm; you must design some content.
 Build the content for your chatbot as it is the right time.
-Let’s check five best practices to make your chatbot humanesque;
+Let’s check five best practices to make your chatbot humanesque:

 - Define actions